waynodiablo/Oystercard/bookmark_manager/17_multiple_tags.md

 ## Learning Objectives covered

-* Use DataMapper to manipulate the state of the database from Ruby (new LO!!!!)
+* Use DataMapper to manipulate the state of the database from Ruby
 * Know that common tasks are contained within the 'Rakefile'
 * Define common tasks such as migrate
 * Run common tasks from the command line with rake